glaubervictor/InspiniaReact/README.md

 # InspiniaReact
-Theme Inspinia with React 16
+Theme Inspinia with React 16 and Antd